 An even more conservative strategy for investing in stock futures is to use a commodity pool.
 It functions like a mutual fund, where a large group of investors pool their money in the same portfolio.
 The fund or pool is managed by a team of brokers with expertise in the particular commodity -- like stock futures.
 Commodities pools are considered safer than an individual managed account because individual investors aren't responsible for margin calls [source: Drinkard].

-For lots more information on investing and personal finance, follow the links on the next page.
+For lots more information on investing and personal finance, follow the links below.